WestDRI/slides/content/r_gis_brc/_index.md

 - some *almost* respect both for small areas
 {{<br size="1.5">}}

-It is important to choose one which sensible properties for your goals
+It is important to choose one with sensible properties for your goals
 {{<br size="1.5">}}

 *Examples of projections:*